 The brewer uses 15 bars of pressure pump to provide a quality cup of coffee every time with minimal (if any) learning curve.
-The machine doesn’t have any alarms, clocks, or auto-shutoff when the coffee is brewed, so you have to watch the brewing cycle and stop it on time or clean the kitchen instead.
+The machine doesn’t have any alarms, clocks, or auto-shutoff when the coffee is brewed, so you have to watch the brewing cycle and stop it on time.

 Overall, this is a cheap espresso machine with milk frother that allows you to save time and money in the long run.
 You can make numerous types of coffee drinks with it since it’s designed to please all who love quality espresso, cappuccinos, and americanos.
 What’s more, DeLonghi is it’s a straightforward brewer, designed for beginners and newcomers!

 - Swivel jet frother

 - Compatible with E.S.E. coffee pod and ground coffee

 - Straightforward to use

 - Removable 35 oz water tank